-The Wright Collegiate Challenge is a second-year initiative encouraging innovative thinking across core themes critical to the outdoor industry.
-Bringing together creative problem-solvers from a variety of backgrounds to address persistent challenges facing diverse stakeholders in the outdoor recreation community, The Wright Challenge, aims to spark out-of-the-box ideas and entrepreneurial thinking amongst students, encouraging them to apply a problem-solving mindset beyond traditional disciplines.
-This challenge initiative is for students interested in the real work of the outdoor industry, who are ready to explore practical, innovative solutions to real issues with an entrepreneurs’ eyes.
+The Wright Collegiate Challenge encourages innovative thinking across core themes critical to the outdoor industry.
+Bringing together creative problem-solvers from a variety of backgrounds to address persistent challenges facing diverse stakeholders in the outdoor recreation community, The Wright Challenge aims to spark out-of-the-box ideas and entrepreneurial thinking amongst students, encouraging them to apply a problem-solving mindset beyond traditional disciplines.
+This challenge initiative is for students interested in the real work of the outdoor industry, who are ready to explore practical, innovative solutions to real issues with an entrepreneur’s eyes.

 Launched in 2019, in collaboration with the Colorado School of Mines and the Colorado Outdoor Recreation Industry Office with support from Jefferson County Economic Development Corporation, the Challenge sparked interest and participation from 74 students who had the opportunity to learn about unique challenges facing the outdoor industry in three areas — conservation, stewardship & sustainability; innovative materials & technologies; accessibility, health & wellness — engage with mentors with deep industry experience and ultimately pitch their ideas to a diverse panel of judges.

 In 2020, we introduced a new virtual format, centrally organized and managed via the online Zoom platform, and in partnership with the Western Colorado University Outdoor Industry MBA program.
 Student participants and challenge presenters engaged virtually throughout their projects, with Michael Clayton, a second-year student in the Outdoor MBA program, serving as online challenge Community Manager.
 The Community Manager’s role is to streamline communications, coordinate online forums and help participants track down information and resources, as necessary.